everythingpossible - Fotolia

-“The first-stage deployment has already started to prove itself, and over the next year we will push it out to all contact centre operations,” says Edwards.
+“The -stage deployment has already started to prove itself, and over the next year we will push it out to all contact centre operations,” says Edwards.

 “We hope the improved service to clients will result in a positive impact on our Net Promoter Score across the board.”

 The NHS SBS IT operation is supported by a team of approximately 160 people. and second line IT services are primarily delivered from offshore sites in Pune and Noida in India, while design, development, infrastructure and project management is delivered by teams in Leeds and Southampton.